Skip to main content

 Don’t leave other motorists guessing your next move: always signal before making all turns, including in parking lots.
 Yield at marked crosswalks and make eye contact with people walking and riding a bike, so they know you’ve seen them.
 Follow the rules at a four-way stop, which also applies to intersections where the stoplight isn’t working.
 Stay in the right lane unless passing, especially if you’re towing a trailer or driving an RV, and give a wave to show appreciation to a gracious fellow driver.

+Remember to practice patience.
 Rather than laying on the horn to express frustration at someone on the road, take a deep breath and count to three.
-Cooler heads always prevail, and reacting calmly can help avoid aggravation.
+Cooler heads always prevail and reacting calmly can help avoid aggravation.

-Recently, we’ve all seen individuals do their part in neighbourhoods, communities and across the province.
-Let’s continue to respect each other and build on the power of community.
+At BCAA, we believe in the power of community and that, together, BC is Ours to Protect.
 So, before your next drive, be sure to keep these tips top of mind and let’s all work together to keep our roads as safe as possible.